UK International keyboard

 Download/installation

 The keyboard is made available as a Microsoft setup package, and also as a .klc file in case you want to edit it yourself (if you later distribute your own version based on this, please credit this site as the origin).
-It works in Windows XP, Vista and 7, I believe – although I cannot provide any guarantees on this front, and all the software you will be using or installing is Microsoft's and out of my control, so I cannot take any responsibility should something go wrong.
+It works in Windows XP, Vista, 7, 8 and 10, I believe – although I cannot provide any guarantees on this front, and all the software you will be using or installing is Microsoft's and out of my control, so I cannot take any responsibility should something go wrong.
 It is supplied "as-is".
 Having said that, the keyboard has been installed and tested on a variety of PCs with no problems.
-The current version is 1.2; if you have any problems with this version due to the large number of character assignments, you might want to try version 1.1, which is simpler; however, I haven't encountered any problems with 1.2 yet.
+The current version is 2.0; if you have any problems with this version due to the large number of character assignments, you might want to try version 1.2 or 1.1, which are simpler; however, I haven't encountered any problems with 2.0 yet.

 1.2 UK International (Western Europe) keyboard (version 1.2) -- setup package, zipped